opendistro/for-elasticsearch-docs/docs/elasticsearch/snapshot-restore.md

 Setting | Description
 :--- | :---
 indices | The indices that you want to restore.
 You can use `,` to create a list of indices, `*` to specify an index pattern, and `-` to exclude certain indices.
-Don't add spaces between items.
+Don't put spaces between items.
 Default is all indices. ignore_unavailable | If an index from the `indices` list doesn't exist, whether to ignore it rather than fail the restore operation.
 Default is false. include_global_state | Whether to restore the cluster state.
 Default is false. include_aliases | Whether to restore aliases alongside their associated indices.
 Default is true.